dgibn/Devcom-backend/README.md

 # Devcom-backend
-The main project is named LHC
+The main project is named LHC__
-The app name is mainapp
+The app name is mainapp__
-The folder api consists of all the endpints api's created including the serializers as well as the urls and endpoints.
-The database model where the data is stored is named "Bookings".
+The folder api consists of all the endpints api's created including the serializers as well as the urls and endpoints__ The database model where the data is stored is named "Bookings".__
 The model stores the EventName,Venue which could be complex A,B,C, Room which is of the format "LT-101",the date of the booking "dd/mm/yyyy" and the time in military format "0000".
 I installed the rest_framework and added to the installed apps as well as my mainapp.
 I installed the django rest framework packages.